mmatthews1981/fizzbuzz/README.md

 ## History

+3.0.0 deathpill.js -- You know what we do need, though?
+Function arguments.
+That's a breaking change, so welcome to FizzBuzz3.
+You can now define the value to fizz on, the value to buzz on, the number to start on, and the number to end on.

 2.3.0 cleathill.js -- You know what we don't need?
 An incrementor.

 2.2.0 gleanball.js -- That results variable isn't actually needed.
 Lets get rid of it.